Bazay/instant_chat/nodejs/readme.md

 ** DOCUMENTATION **

+Perform the following from this directory.
+1. Install socket.io: `npm install socket.io`
-Start the server: `node main.js`
+2. Start the server: `node main.js`
-Then connect to server by opening 'client.html' in the browser and going to http://localhost:1337
+3. Then connect to server by opening 'client.html' in the browser and going to http://localhost:1337